gobrianyu/lemun/README.md

 # Lemún

-**App developed by Brian Yu, Rohan Shanthanu, Daniel Gao, Jacob Marcuson for CSE 340 class at University of Washington**
+**App developed by Brian Yu, Rohan Shanthanu, Daniel Gao, and Jacob Marcuson for CSE 340 class at University of Washington**

 <p float="left">